If you’ve ever watched a few episodes of “The Office” you’ll quickly notice one of the reasons why Michael Scott has trouble running his branch.

 Another part of the problem with befriending employees is the fact that you will not be able to have close relationships with every one of your staff.
 Some of them you will simply get along with better and bonding with some workers more than others will be obvious to those around you.
 Even if your friend is the best qualified for a job, some might accuse you of favoritism.

 A good way to think of a boss-employee dynamic is like that of a doctor and a patient.
-You want them to care about your well-being, but you don’t want their judgement being clouded either.
+You want a doctor to care about your well-being, but you don’t want their judgement being clouded either.
 If you have cancer, you want them to tell you, not hold it back simply to spare your feelings.

-Yet in recent years there have been a number of studies showing the benefits of workplace friendships, after all this is where majority of their time is spent.
+Yet in recent years there have been a number of studies showing the benefits of workplace friendships, after all this is where majority of your time is spent.
 Having friends at work increases employee satisfaction by 50 percent, according to Gallup’s State of the American Workplace poll.

 So, does this mean you should start growing friendships with your workers?
 Yes and no. The previous argument that there can be no form of friendship assumes that there is only one kind.
 But think about it, you have different circles of friends, and having a workplace one is no different.
 It is the dynamic that you have to mind.

 If you host a cookout for your crews during the summer to thank them for their hard work, are you going to stay aloof the whole time and not talk to anyone?
-No, of course not, you’ll mix and mingle and joke about things that happened during the work week.
+No, of course not.
+You’ll mix and mingle and joke about things that happened during the work week.
 There’s nothing wrong with this.

 Creating social time within the company allows camaraderie to build, but that is where you have to draw the line.
 You are still the boss; don’t share your business concerns to those below you.
 This will lower staff morale and increase negativity.
 Find a mentor outside your organization to vent these frustrations.